FinweLtd/doc-livesync-all/README.md

 Notice that it is also possible to use GitBook online editor for writing the documentation, and to synchronize it back to GitHub repository.
-However, with this workflow the GitHub Pages version must be still manually pulled from the repository and compiled with 'mkdocs deploy'.
+However, with this workflow the GitHub Pages version must be still manually compiled by pulling the source files from the repository and compiling and deploying them with 'mkdocs deploy' script.

 GitBook configuration is in book.json file.
 See also .bookignore for filtering files from the book.